tarantool/tarantool/changelogs/unreleased/gh-9595-luajit-fixes.md

 * Fixed recording of `setmetatable()` with `nil` as the second argument.
 * Fixed recording of `select()` in case with negative first argument.
 * Fixed use-def analysis for child upvalues.
+* Fixed recording of a return to a lower frame with the maximum possible frame size.